-Bolokhov et al. first investigated the outburst of overtones and Hawking Evaporation of KS BHs, showing that for sufficiently small BHs, the changes in Hawking radiation and its Quasi-Normal Modes (QNMs) overtone frequencies are more pronounced in the final stage of BH evaporation \cite{r60}.
-On the other hand, Konoplya studied the basic geometric features of KS BHs, including QNMs, scattering, and shadows, and found that the shadow radius decreases \cite{r61}.
-Jun et al. discovered that KS BHs violate the universal inequalities proven for asymptotically-flat BHs satisfying the null energy condition within the Einstein gravity framework and studied shadows, lensed rings, and photon rings in KS BHs \cite{r62}.
-Guo et al. investigated the impact of quantum corrections on polarization information in KS BHs, demonstrating that larger quantum deformations lead to the expansion of the polarized region and a reduction in polarization intensity \cite{r63}.
-With this, Huang et al. showed that the observable properties of KS BHs are influenced not only by the shape of the accretion disk but also by their spacetime characteristics and the observer's inclination angle, which is different between BHs surrounded by optically thick and thin accretion disks \cite{r64}.
-Furthermore, Karmakar studied the similar behavior between GK BHs and Kerr-Newmann (KN) BHs using scalar field scattering \cite{r65}.
+Bolokhov et al. first investigated the outburst of overtones and Hawking evaporation of KS BHs, showing that for sufficiently small BHs, the changes in Hawking radiation and its Quasi-Normal modes (QNMs) overtone frequencies are more pronounced in the final stage of BH evaporation \cite{r60}.
+Separately, Konoplya studied the basic geometric features of KS BHs, including QNMs, scattering, and shadows, and found that the shadow radius decreases~\cite{r61}.
+Peng et al. discovered that KS BHs violate the universal inequalities proven for asymptotically-flat BHs satisfying the null energy condition in Einstein gravity.
+They also studied the shadows, lensed rings, and photon rings of KS BHs~\cite{r44}.
+Guo et al. investigated the impact of quantum-corrections on polarization information in KS BHs, demonstrating that larger quantum deformations lead to the expansion of the polarized region and a reduction in polarization intensity \cite{r63}.
+Furthermore, Huang et al. showed that the observable properties of KS BHs depend not only on the accretion disk shape but also on spacetime characteristics and the observer's inclination angle.
+Moreover, these properties differ between BHs surrounded by optically thick and thin accretion disks~\cite{r64}.
+Moreover, Karmakar compared the behavior of GK BHs and Kerr-Newman (KN) BHs under scalar field scattering~\cite{r65}.
 Yang et al. revealed that the Einstein ring of GK BHs exhibits a transition from an axisymmetric closed circle to an arc shape, inducing deformations in the shadow's morphology~\cite{r66}.